-Shishito peppers are mild to medium varieties of chili pepper that can range in color from light green to bright yellow and red when ripe.
+Shishito peppers are mild to medium-sized varieties of chili peppers that, when ripe, can range in color from light green to bright yellow and red.

 They have an unpredictable level of heat, which makes them exciting for those who enjoy spice in their meals.
 Some shishito peppers may be surprisingly hot, though they are generally considered mild; you’ll come across one at some point.